Change Voice Control preferences for accessibility on Mac

 Standard commands and custom commands you created are shown.
 Use the search field to find a command.

-A checkmark next to a command indicates it can be used.
-If you don’t want to use a command, deselect its checkbox.
+A tick next to a command indicates it can be used.
+If you don’t want to use a command, deselect its tickbox.

 Click a command in the list to show how to say it.

-There may be multiple ways to say a command.
-For example, to make a selected word bold, you can say “Bold that,” “Bold this,” or “Bold selection.”
+The preview may show multiple ways to say a command.
+For example, to make a selected word bold, it may show “Bold that”, “Bold this” or “Bold selection”.